 Steelers Which Teams Could be a Good Match for Steelers/Antonio Brown Trade?
 Published 6 months ago on January 11, 2019 By Mike Vukovcan 3shares Share Tweet Flipboard Reddit Comment EmailFollowing yesterday’s comments from Steelers owner Art Rooney, it’s not a question of if, but which team the Steelers will trade troubled wide receiver Antonio Brown.
 If you’re expecting a deal to happen in the very near future, that’s not going to be happening.
 As we highlighted yesterday, the NFL trading period for the upcoming season doesn’t start until March 13.
 The other important date is March 17 which is when Brown is due a $2.5 million roster bonus.
 Trading him before the 17th would mean that Brown’s new team would be responsible for paying him this money.
 What this all means is: look for Brown to be dealt sometime between March 13 and March 17.
 Regardless of the soap opera and off-field issues that Brown brings with him, he’s still an elite wide receiver that will bring on-field production to any team that he’s traded to.
 The question now is which teams have a need for a top receiver, have the cap space and more importantly, have the assets to make a trade for Brown?
 What Kevin Colbert and Mike Tomlin will be looking for in return isn’t known but it has to begin with a high draft pick (or picks).
 The Steelers need to add young, impactful talent and the best way to do that is through the draft.
 Let’s start off with teams that I can’t see the Steelers willing to deal Brown to or wouldn’t have a need for: New England, Baltimore, Cincinnati, Cleveland, Houston, Dallas, NY Giants, Minnesota, New Orleans, Atlanta or LA Rams.
 That leaves plenty of other teams and here are some teams that could make sense: Carolina: Panthers have been looking for a #1 receiver for Cam Newton ever since the departure of former perennial Pro Bowl receiver Steve Smith.
 The Panthers will have the #16 pick in the 2019 NFL Draft.
+Mention Steelers Now and save $10!
 NY Jets: Aside from secondary and quarterback, the NY Jets need talent at almost every position.
 Getting an established star like Brown for Sam Darnold to throw to makes a lot of sense.
 Plus, the Jets have a ton of cap space available.
 The issue however could be what do the Jets have to offer?
 They have the #3 pick in the draft and no chance they’ll give that up for the 31-year old Brown.
 San Francisco: Like the Jets, the 49ers make a bunch of sense.
 They’re a team with some young talent and Kyle Shanahan needs to acquire some weapons for quarterback Jimmy Garoppolo.
 But like the Jets, San Francisco will draft high (#2) and won’t give that away for Brown.
 Can something else be worked out?
 Buffalo: The Bills may be the team that needs a play-maker.
 They have their franchise quarterback but have very little of anything on the offensive side of the ball.
 Although they can use him, would the Bills take a chance or bringing in someone that can potentially ruin and bring a cancer to their locker room.
 The Bills have the #9 pick in the draft.
 Oakland: This could be the team to watch.
 Doesn’t Brown and his baggage just seem like the perfect Raider and a perfect match for Jon Gruden?
 After a disasterous 2018 and the permanent move to Las Vegas on the horizon, Raiders need to make a splash but also need to win.
 With Amari Cooper getting dealt, Derek Carr needs some help.
 The biggest plus for the Raiders is that they have assets in terms of draft picks (#4 and #24).
 Indianapolis: The Colts have quickly built a good, young, talented team and pairing Brown with Andrew Luck and T.Y.
 Hilton would make for a lethal offense.
 The Colts have plenty of cap room and will own a low first round pick.
 Other Possible Fits: Detroit, Washington, Miami and Arizona.
-3shares Share Tweet Flipboard Reddit Comment Email Related Topics:Antonio BrownAntonio Brown tradefeaturedPittsburgh Steelers Up Next The Steelers 2019 Draft Could Determine Future of Franchise Don't Miss Antonio Brown Trade Inevitable After Rooney Comments Mike Vukovcan Continue Reading Advertisement You may like Art Rooney II Opens up on Bell, Brown, Tomlin and More Buccaneers Hire Former Steeler Randle El Mic Drop: Munchak Leaving for Broncos Speaks to Steelers Mess Mike Munchak Leaving Steelers for Same Position With Broncos Jerry Rice on Antonio Brown: ‘He Wants to Come Here Really Bad’ Is Ben Roethlisberger a Bad Teammate?
-Ex-Teammates, Poll Say Yes Click to comment Leave a Reply This comment form is under antispam protection This comment form is under antispam protection Subscribe Notify of new follow-up comments new replies to my comments Steelers Now in Your Mailbox!
+3shares Share Tweet Flipboard Reddit Comment Email Related Topics:Antonio BrownAntonio Brown tradefeaturedPittsburgh Steelers Up Next The Steelers 2019 Draft Could Determine Future of Franchise Don't Miss Antonio Brown Trade Inevitable After Rooney Comments Mike Vukovcan Continue Reading Advertisement You may like Exclusive with Steelers Youth Football Coordinator Joe Lofton Exclusive with Former Steeler Jason Chery Steelers DC Keith Butler Putting Emphasis on Situational Football Mic Drop: Who Will Lead Future of Steelers?
+James Conner Stars In New Adidas Ad, But Remains a Reluctant Star Steelers to Host Family Fest Practice at Heinz Field on Aug 4 Click to comment Leave a Reply This comment form is under antispam protection This comment form is under antispam protection Subscribe Notify of new follow-up comments new replies to my comments Steelers Now in Your Mailbox!
 Enter your email address to subscribe and get notifications of new posts in your mailbox.
-Email Address Latest Popular Videos Steelers Interviews23 hours ago Exclusive with Steelers Youth Football Coordinator Joe Lofton Steelers Interviews3 days ago Exclusive with Former Steeler Jason Chery Steelers Interviews5 days ago Steelers WR Diontae Johnson Talks Unique Style, Rookie Expectations Analysis6 days ago Steelers DC Keith Butler Putting Emphasis on Situational Football Steelers Talk6 days ago Mic Drop: Who Will Lead Future of Steelers?
-Steelers Interviews5 days ago Steelers Hire Pitt Alum, Sharon Native Teryl Austin Steelers6 days ago Which Teams Could be a Good Match for Steelers/Antonio Brown Trade?
-Steelers Talk6 days ago Mic Drop: Trade Tomlin, Promote Munchak Steelers Talk1 week ago Mic Drop: Gregg Williams Should Replace Keith Butler Steelers Talk2 weeks ago Mic Drop: Joey Porter Gone, More Steelers Change Coming Steelers Talk2 weeks ago Mic Drop: Steelers Must Trade Antonio Brown Mike Tomlin Press Conference2 weeks ago Mike Tomlin End of Season Press Conference 1/2/19 Like us on Facebook!
+Email Address Subscribe Latest Popular Videos Steelers Interviews23 hours ago Exclusive with Steelers Youth Football Coordinator Joe Lofton Steelers Interviews3 days ago Exclusive with Former Steeler Jason Chery Steelers Interviews5 days ago Steelers WR Diontae Johnson Talks Unique Style, Rookie Expectations Analysis6 days ago Steelers DC Keith Butler Putting Emphasis on Situational Football Steelers Talk6 days ago Mic Drop: Who Will Lead Future of Steelers?
+Steelers Interviews5 days ago Steelers WR Diontae Johnson Talks Unique Style, Rookie Expectations Steelers7 days ago James Conner Stars In New Adidas Ad, But Remains a Reluctant Star Steelers Interviews3 days ago Exclusive with Former Steeler Jason Chery Steelers7 days ago Steelers to Host Family Fest Practice at Heinz Field on Aug 4 Analysis6 days ago Steelers DC Keith Butler Putting Emphasis on Situational Football Steelers Talk6 days ago Mic Drop: Who Will Lead Future of Steelers?
+Steelers2 weeks ago Sights and Sounds from Steelers Minicamp, Day 3 Steelers Talk2 weeks ago Mic Drop: Business Attitude with Steelers, Secondary a Key Steelers2 weeks ago Sights and Sounds from Steelers Minicamp, Day 2 Steelers2 weeks ago Sights and Sounds from Steelers Minicamp, Day 1 Like us on Facebook!
 Like us on Facebook!